nhsconnect/prm-funnel/readme.md

 ## How to add data graphs
  - copy one of the existing markdown files in the *funnel* directory
  - change the metadata accordingly (the content between the ---)
-   - the *items* field takes an array in which each element has a label for the funnel slice and a value that will inform the width of the funnel slice
-   - the *links* field takes an array of elements that need a *document_name* value.
-The document provided needs to map to a document in the *_charts* folder.
+ - the *items* field takes an array in which each element has a label for the funnel slice and a value that will inform the width of the funnel slice.
+It takes an optional *link* key-value pair where the link value maps to a document in the *_charts* folder.
 This page will be the one that is linked to by the funnel *item* at the same array index.
  - confirm that the changes made show up correctly in your local environment and push to the repository to release the change